Impact

 Affected Systems

-WordPress installations that use the Frontend File Manager Plugin version 23.6 or earlier are affected.
-Users with the author role or higher are capable of exploiting the flaw, and if the attacker can access the plugin’s guest upload feature on a site where it is enabled, the deletion capability can be abused without authentication.
+WordPress sites running the Frontend File Manager Plugin version 23.6 or with the author role or higher can exploit the flaw, and if the plugin’s guest upload feature is enabled, unauthenticated visitors gain the same deletion capability.

 Risk and Exploitability